-The Company's sole cash generating unit at December 31, 2022 and 2021 was the Sarsang block with a carrying value of \$467.8 million and \$435.2 million, respectively.
-The Company performed an impairment indicator evaluation as of December 31, 2022 and 2021 considering relevant factors such as global oil prices, expected future production, and potential changes to future development plans.
+The Company's sole cash generating unit at December 31, 2022 and 2021 was its ownership in HKN Energy.
+HKN Energy's sole cash generating unit at December 31, 2022 and December 31, 2021 was the Sarsang Block with a carrying value of \$467.8 million and \$435.2 million, respectively.
+The Company performed an impairment indicator evaluation as of December 31, 2022 and December 31, 2021 considering relevant factors such as global oil prices, expected future production and potential changes to future development plans.
 The potential impact of such factors together with other possible changes to key assumptions and available mitigating actions showed that no impairment indicators arose for these reporting periods.